pyfsi/coconut/examples/breaking_dam/fluent2d_kratos_structure2d/breaking_dam_fluent2d_kratos_structure2d.md

 ## Predictor

-The initial guess in every time step is done using the linear predictor.
+The initial guess at each time step is made using the linear predictor.

 ## Convergence criterion

 Two convergence criteria have been specified:

 -   The number of iterations in every time step is larger than 20.
--   The residual norm on the displacement is a factor $10^{-3}$ lower than the initial value.
+-   The residual norm of the displacement is a factor $10^{3}$ lower than the initial value.

-When either criterion is satisfied the simulation stops.
+The simulation stops as soon as one of the two criteria is met.

 ## Solvers

 Fluent is used as flow solver.
 The provided mesh is triangular.
-When the gate bends remeshing is performed to perserve its quality.
+When the gate bends, remeshing is performed to preserve its quality.
 A script to regenerate it using Gambit is included.
-This script allows to change the resolution and geometrical parameters.
+This script allows the resolution and geometric parameters to be changed.

-The structural solver is Kratos Multiphysics using first-order, quadrilateral, plane strain elements.
+The structural solver is Kratos Multiphysics.
+First-order, quadrilateral, plane strain elements are used.

 To exchange information between the solvers on the fluid-structure interface, the use of mappers is required.
 In the structural solver wrapper, a linear interpolation mapper is used to interpolate in the x- and y-direction from and to the coupled solver.